fransisca25/amazon-portfolio-project/README.md

 ## Future Work
 - Improve search functionality (currently only works with the keyword "socks").
-- Add JavaScript to orders.html and tracking.html to make them interactive.
 - Possibly fine-tune the TinyLlama model for better responses and deploy it on the cloud instead of running it locally.

 ---